Recommended first courses in major/minor(s)

 Is this a General Education course?

 Yes.
-BIOL 199 and CHEM 141 meet the Field of Study Requirement in Natural Science (FSNB & FSNC respectively).
-MATH 211 meets the Field of Study Requirement in Symbolic Reasoning (FSSR).
+BIOL 199 and CHEM 141 both fulfill the Area of Inquiry: Natural Science (AINS) requirement.
+MATH 211 fulfills the Area of Inquiry: Symbolic Reasoning (AISR) requirement.

 Next course to take if you have AP/IB credit